The crushing debt taken on by Americans in order to get college degrees is having a huge impact on our economy and on our national politics.

 The Initial Consequences of Default

 Borrowers lose any eligibility they might have had for deferment, forbearance and other repayment plans.
-They will not be eligible for any future federal student aid, and the loan account will be turned over to a collection agency for further action.
+They will not be eligible for any future federal student aid, and the loan account will be turned over to a collection agency.

 The Long-Term Consequences of Default

-It Can Get Serious
+Penalties Can Get Serious

 Once an unpaid loan starts moving through the court process, the judge may issue certain orders.
-Although a borrower cannot be arrested solely for non-payment of loans, an arrest warrant can be issued if these orders are not followed.
+Although a borrower cannot be arrested solely for non-payment of a loan, an arrest warrant can be issued if a judge's orders are not followed.